Stylback/home-server/README.md

 Private domain-name for easier management.

-Dynamic DNS, as static IP can bring everyhting down if it changes.
+Dynamic DNS, as static IP can bring everything down if it changes.

 Reverse proxy manager with [NGINX manager](https://nginxproxymanager.com/).